Everything You Need to Know About Making Cold Brew

 You can either choose a cold brew coffee maker or try another home method, like the ones listed below.

 If you are grinding your own beans, grind the beans coarsely.
-You don’t want a fine grind, because that will result in cloudy unsavoury coffee.
+You don’t want a fine grind, because that will result in cloudy unsavory coffee.

 1. The Jar and Cheesecloth

-This method requires two things: a jar or bowl that is deep enough to hold enough water.
+This method requires two things: a jar or bowl that is deep enough to hold enough water and a piece of cheesecloth or a coffee filter.
 The ratio between coffee grounds and water is dependent on your own personal taste.
 It is recommended to start your grind with a ¾ cup of ground beans and 4 cups of cold water.
 Should you want to make a bigger batch, you can double that to 1.5 cups of beans and 8 cups of water.

 Put the grounds in the bowl with water and slide it into the refrigerator overnight.
 Some people do like to leave the coffee steep at room temperature for about 12 hours then add it to the refrigerator later.
 The choice is yours.
 In the morning (or after time has passed), strain the liquid through a coffee filter or cheesecloth then enjoy.